Mark Russell (footballer, born 1996): Return to Greenock Morton

 On 22 June 2021, Russell returned to Greenock Morton after a three-year spell away from the club.

 Galway United

 On 2 July 2022, he signed for League of Ireland First Division side Galway United until the end of the season.
 He made his debut on 8 July, coming off the bench for the last 5 minutes of a 3–0 win over Cobh Ramblers in what proved to be his only appearance for the club.

 Portadown

 Just one month later, on 4 August 2022 Russell moved club again, this time signing for NIFL Premiership club Portadown.

+After 2 seasons at the club, Russell would depart, seeking a return to Scotland.

+Stranraer

+On 29 June 2024, Russell signed with Stranraer in Scottish League Two.